Skip to content

 })

 To send a message using the WebSocket, you can use the .send function.
-When you send a message from client-to-server, the data must be a JSON value containing the message, path, and clientId.
-Only the message is mandatory.
+When you send a message from client-to-server, the data must be a JSON value containing the message, and optionally a path, group, clientId, direct properties.

-For example, if you have a form with input, you can send the message as follows:
+For example, if you have a form with input, you can send the message as follows.
+If you have no Signal Route configured then this will broadcast to every connected client.

 $('#form').submit(function(e) {